- Code HIST2110

 This course will help you to become a better historian and a better analyst of historical research, narratives and representations.
 It examines the principles, strategies and assumptions underlying different forms of history.
 It also explores current debates about the discipline and its future development.
 The course focuses on the development of historical practices over the past 250 years, and the character of the 'modern' discipline, but this process will be explored in the context of longer-term practices across time and between cultures.
 The course will encourage you to consider the social functions of historical writing as well as to explore the methods and models employed by historians within different traditions and schools of historical thought.

 Upon successful completion, students will have the knowledge and skills to:

-- analyse the assumptions and premises at work in a variety of histories;
+- identify and critically analyse the assumptions and premises embedded in written, visual or audio representations of the past;

 - construct and sustain arguments in oral and written form about the strengths and weakness of particular approaches to history; and